-28. There are multiple substances emitted from the new vehicle interior materials.
-The most relevant substances based on the groups knowledge and the current standards were considered Formaldehyde, Acetaldehyde, Benzene, Toluene, Xylene, Ethylbenzene, Styrene, and Acrolein.

-29. However, due to the different levels of development, different regional cultures, and the costs associated with interior emission control technology, the regulatory stringency is expected to be different from region to region for the foreseeable future.
+- 30. There are multiple substances emitted from the new car interior materials.
+The most relevant substances based on the groups knowledge and the current standards were considered to be Formaldehyde, Acetaldehyde, Benzene, Toluene, Xylene, Ethylbenzene, Styrene, and Acrolein. - 31.
+However, due to the different levels of development, different regional cultures, and the costs associated with interior emission control technology, the regulatory stringency is expected to be different from region to region for the foreseeable future.
 The setting of interior emission limit values, therefore, is not part of this recommendation for the time being.
-These substances limit values will be set by Contracting Parties depending on their situation.
+These substances limit values will be set by contracting parties depending on their situation.

-9. Transportation and storage conditions
+Transportation and storage conditions

-30. The VIAQ test is easily affected by test environment, such as transportation conditions, storage conditions, temperature, humidity, and cabin ventilation.
-In new vehicles, the concentration of substances is gradually decreased over time.
-Therefore, it is important to set the conditions to reduce the flexibilities in the test procedures.
+32. The VIAQ test is easily affected by test environment, such as transportation conditions, storage conditions, temperature, humidity, and cabin ventilation.
+In new cars the concentration of substances is gradually decreased over time.
+So, it is important to set the conditions to reduce the flexibilities in the test procedures.
 The vehicle has to be taken out of transportation mode and needs to be switched into customer mode prior to testing.

-31. The base condition of the vehicle should be, closed doors and windows, and Heating, Ventilation and Air Conditioning (HVAC) system in recirculation mode to avoid contamination from outside pollutants.
-Therefore, test vehicles should be kept in the original status as close as possible.
-In addition, due to weather conditions, especially during the summer and winter, it will be recommended to keep exposure to sun limited and follow the normal production storage process.

-32. Storage conditions in the plant or factory site before transportation are difficult to control.
-Therefore, storage conditions in the plant were not included in this test procedure, but should follow the normal production process.
+- 33. The base condition of the vehicle should be, closed doors and windows, and HVAC system in recirculation mode to avoid contamination from outside pollutants.
+So test cars should be kept in the original status as close as possible.
+In addition, due to weather conditions, especially during the summer and winter, it will be recommended to keep exposure to sun limited and follow the normal production storage process. - 34.
+Storage conditions in the plant or factory site before transportation are difficult to control.
+So storage conditions in the plant were not included in this test procedure, but should follow the normal production process.

-10. Repeated measurements
+Repeated measurements

-33. To establish quality control it is recommended to measure several vehicles and take multiple air samples of one vehicle for one result.
-It could be shown that vehicle measures according to this method do not differ much.
-Therefore, it was decided because of cost reasons that measuring one vehicle and taking just one sample of VOC and one sample of Aldehydes are sufficient for one result.
+35. To establish quality control it is recommended to measure several vehicles and take multiple air samples of one vehicle for one result.
+It could be shown that vehicle measures according to this method don't differ much.
+Therefore it was decided because of cost reasons that measuring one car and taking just one sample of VOC and one sample of Aldehydes are sufficient for one result.
 However, general quality measures must not be neglected and should be periodically assessed.

-11. Vehicle families
+Vehicle families

-34. Out of cost perspective it is recommended to group vehicles with similar vehicle interiors in vehicle families and measure only the worst case vehicle.
+36. Out of cost perspective it is recommended to group vehicles with similar car interiors in vehicle families and measure only the worst case vehicle.
 The vehicles with dark exterior and interior colour should have the highest heat impact and therefore the highest emissions.
-Furthermore, worst case vehicles should be equipped with highest amount of interior extras like sunroof, active seats, climate system, etc. Outside compartment parts like engines, tyres, batteries etc. will not have an impact on indoor air emissions and can be neglected in worst vehicle concepts.
+Furthermore worst case vehicles should be equipped with highest amount of interior extras like sunroof, active seats, climate system etc. Outside compartment parts like engines, tyres, batteries etc. won't have an impact on indoor air emissions and can be neglected in worst car concepts.

-E. Technical feasibility, anticipated costs and benefits
+5. Technical feasibility, anticipated costs and benefits